A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks

-The Monte Carlo distribution of the posterior means for the lighthouse problem are shown in Figure \ref{fig:lighthouse}.
-For both position ($x_0$) and distance ($y$), the component-wise proposals provided consistent estimates across all weight functions and number of candidates; for distance, some increase in the width of the 95\% intervals is observed in both of these proposals as the number of candidates increases.
-The full proposals exhibited more adverse behaviour, in particular, the posterior mean varies with the number of candidates.
-The MH setting is consistent with the component-wise estimates, but as the number of candidates increase there is a pattern of change in the point estimates; increasing in the position corresponding to a decrease in the distance.
-The position estimates are similar between the Homogeneous-Full and Heterogeneous-Full proposals; while there are differences in the distance point estimates between the two, there is little evidence of a statistically significant difference.
+The distribution of the posterior mean estimates of the lighthouse position ($x_0$) and distance ($y$) is shown in Figure \ref{fig:lighthouse}.
+The component-wise proposals produce estimates that are stable with respect to both the weight function and the number of candidates, though with a slight increase in the variability of $\hat y$ as $M$ increases.
+Full-block proposals exhibited different behaviour.
+While the estimates produced by MH ($M=1$) agree with the stable component-wise estimates, increasing the number of candidates induces a systematic shift in the Monte Carlo mean, producing an overestimate of the position and an underestimate of the distance.
+While there are differences in the point estimates of $y$ between Homogeneous-Full and Heterogeneous-Full, they are minor and do not demonstrate a statistically significant divergence between the two.

-\paragraph{Eight schools} The eight schools problem is a commonly used example of a Bayesian hierarchical model \citep{gelman2011BDA}.
-This problem arises from a meta-analysis of the effect of preparation for a test in eight schools \citep{rubin1981eightschools}.
-For each of the eight schools an effect $y_i$ its standard deviation $\sigma_i$ were estimated.
-Each effect is assumed to have a Gaussian distribution with a school-specific mean $\theta_i$ and standard deviation $\sigma_i$.
-These school-specific means have a common hyperprior distribution with mean $\mu$ and standard deviation $\tau$.
-The target distribution for this problem is taken as the posterior distribution arising from the Bayesian model specified below \citep{gelman2011BDA}:
+\paragraph*{Eight Schools} The eight schools problem is a canonical example of a Bayesian hierarchical model \citep{gelman2011BDA,rubin1981eightschools}, arising from a meta-analysis of SAT coaching effectiveness across eight high schools.
+For each school $i=1,\dots,8$, the observed treatment effect $y_i$ is modeled as a Gaussian random variable centered on a school-specific latent mean $\theta_i$, with standard error $\sigma_i$.
+These school-specific means share a hyperprior distribution with mean $\mu$ and standard deviation $\tau$.
+The posterior is defined by the following hierarchical model \citep{gelman2011BDA}:

-for $i=1,\ldots,8$.
-Each weight function and proposal configuration was run with $M=1,5,10,15,20$ for a total of 80 experiment settings run for 45 seconds.